EdmundBenedict/lordcephei.github.io/pages/cl_lm.md

                      If #1 is nonzero, data is read from file rsta.ext, superseding information in class files.
 					 If #2 is nonzero, lm will write to that file.

     --band[~option~option...]
 Tells lm to generate energy bands instead of making a self-consistent calculation.
 	                 The energy bands can be generated in one of several formats.
-                     See generating-energy-bands.html
-                     for a detailed description of the available options.
+                     See "Drawing Energy Bands" in the Functionality -> Physical Application tab for a detailed description of the available options.

-    --pdos[:options] Tells lm to generate weights for density-of-states resolved into partial waves.
+    --pdos[:options] Tells lm to generate weights for density-of-states resolved into partial waves, See "Density Of States" in the Functionality -> Physical Application tab for a detailed description of the available options.

     --mull[:options] Tells lm to generate weights for Mulliken analysis.
+                     See "Density Of States" in the Functionality -> Physical Application tab for a detailed description of the available options.

     --mix=#          Start the density mixing at rule ``#'' (See ITER_MIX in tokens.html